nLab transcendental syntax

 Idea

-“Transcendental syntax” (Girard 13) is the name of a proposal (or maybe a pamphlete) by Jean-Yves Girard which means to rethink fundamental aspects of formal logic, of syntax/semantics.
+“Transcendental syntax” (Girard 13) is the name of a proposal (or maybe a pamphlete) by Jean-Yves Girard which means to rethink fundamental aspects of formal logic, of syntax/semantics in the light of computer science (and more especially through the so-called Curry-Howard-Lambek correspondence).
 According to Girard, linear logic and Geometry of Interaction are but exercises in transcendental syntax (Girard 13b).

-While Girard’s prose is notoriously demanding, exegesis may be found in (Abrusci-Pistone 12) for the philosophical side and (Rouleau 13) which was written before the more modern developements of transcendental syntax by means of stars and constellations (Girard 13b).
+While Girard’s prose is notoriously demanding, exegesis may be found in (Abrusci-Pistone 12) for the philosophical side, (Rouleau 13) which was written before the more modern developements of transcendental syntax by means of stars and constellations (Girard 13b) or (Eng 23) for an attempt to formalize and contextualize Girard’s last works from the point of view of computer science.

 Philosophical interpretation

-The transcendental syntax starts from the strong claim that formal logic makes a lot of rather arbitrary choices such as the so-called rules of logic (see deductive systems) and that it should be possible to study the mechanisms of reasoning without these assumptions (to which Girard refers to as being the “prejudices” of logic).
+The transcendental syntax starts from the claim that formal logic makes a lot of rather arbitrary choices such as the so-called rules of logic (see deductive systems) and that it should be possible to study the mechanisms of reasoning without these assumptions (that Girard calls “prejudices”).

-The solution presented by the transcendental syntax can be understood as an update of Kant‘s epistemology by taking computation into account through recent works in linear logic and the Curry-Howard-Lambek correspondence.
-It suggests the division of the whole logical activity into four concepts (Girard 16):
+His point of view can be seen as an update of Kant‘s epistemology taking computation into account through recent works in linear logic and the Curry-Howard-Lambek correspondence.
+The whole logical activity is divided into four concepts (Girard 16):

 Analytic / AnswersSynthetic / Questions